aminrj/aminrj.github.io/_posts/2026-02-17-testing-AI-agents.md

 No advanced ML knowledge required—we'll explain all the metrics from first principles.

-## Context: Why This Matters
+## Context: why this matters

 **The Problem**: Most AI agent failures are invisible.
 Your agent might be making wrong decisions 30-40% of the time, but without systematic evaluation, you won't know until customers complain.

 **The Solution**: Treat AI agent evaluation like software testing.
 Create test suites, measure performance, set quality gates, and iterate based on data—not hunches.

-## Why AI Agents Need Different Testing Approaches
+## Why AI agents need different testing approaches

-### Traditional Software: Deterministic Testing
+### Traditional software: deterministic testing

 Traditional software testing is **deterministic**: If you call `add(2, 3)`, you expect `5` every time.
 When something breaks, you get: